kumar1983/html5videoplayer/wphtml5player/readme.txt

 include theora and vorbis, as firefox won't fallback to flowplayer.

 See [Demostration](http://cj-jackson.com/projects/autoembed-and-html-5-player-plugin-demo/)
-detail, but keep the code on one line, otherwise it won't work.
+for detail, but keep the code on one line, otherwise it won't work.

 == Installation ==